r-craig73/e_commerce_site/README.md

 ### Admin stories
 - [x] As an admin, I should have full CRUD-L functionality to add products (as a user, not as an admin yet).
+- [x] As an admin, I'd like to create products without going to a new page.
+- [ ] As an admin, I'd like to update and delete products without going to a new page.
 - [ ] As an admin, I'd like to be able to feature certain items by using a "featured" boolean.
 - [ ] As an admin, I'd like to be able to easily mark an item as on sale.
 (Items could have a sale_price as well as a list_price.)